 As seen in the case studies, these firms all have spent extensive resources on the development and enhancement of the project dimension.
 Projects are today a key part of the organizational structure and a determining factor for other supporting processes and systems-human resource management being one of the most important ones.
 It is also clear that the firms consider well-functioning HRM to be essential for efficient and effective project operations.
-In analyzing the cases, The HR unit has also developed and implemented a number of new tools to improve the productdevelopment process.

-we have identified four challenges that seem to be of importance in developing HRM to meet the requirements of project operations.
+In analyzing the cases, we have identified four challenges that seem to be of importance in developing HRM to meet the requirements of project operations.
 These managerial challenges will provide the platform for our analytical framework proposed to further our understanding of the changes and challenges of human resource management in project-intensive firms.
 These challenges are as follows: